Channing Tatum Mourns the Death of His ''Very First Best Friend''

 The actor took to Instagram on Thursday to share a heartfelt tribute about his childhood pal, Corey Vaughn, who passed away on Aug.
 21.

 "Man there's so much to say," Tatum wrote.
 "I'll never forget his crazy ass and how he stuck up for and protected me when I first moved to Mississippi.
 He'd fought anybody.
 All the laughs and trouble we go in.
-I'll never be able to see that smile of his again in this life.
+I'll never be able to see that smile of his again in this life."

 The Magic Mike star then encouraged his followers to reach out to those they love.